digicademy-chf/chf_container/Documentation/InstallAndConfig/Index.rst

 2. Prepare custom content or fresh install

-    If you have custom, projects-specific files, copy them into this folder.
-    See :ref:`custom file overview <custom-file-overview>` for further details.

-    If you want to set up a fresh install instead, execute the following command to use template files for the environment file and :file:`composer.json`:
+    If you want to set up a fresh install, execute the following command to use template files for the environment file and :file:`composer.json`:

     ..  code-block:: shell

         cp template.development.env .env && \
         cp App/composer.template.json App/composer.json

+    If you want to use custom, projects-specific files instead, copy them into the :file:`chf_container` folder.
+See
+    :ref:`custom file overview <custom-file-overview>` for further details.

 3. Create and start containers